jberkel/supermarket/README.md

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
-   * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.